johanseaxis/acap-native-sdk-examples/vdo-larod2/README.md

 Together with this README file you should be able to find a directory called app.
 That directory contains the "vdo_larod" application source code, which can easily be compiled and run with the help of the tools and step by step below.

 ## Detailed outline of example application
 This application opens a client to vdo and starts fetching frames (in a new thread) in the yuv format.
-It tries to match twice the WIDTH and HEIGHT that is required by the neural network.
+It tries to find the smallest VDO stream resolution that fits the WIDTH and HEIGHT required by the neural network.
 The thread fetching frames is written so that it always tries to provide a frame as new as possible even if not all previous frames have been processed by larod.
 The implementation of the vdo specific parts of the app can be found in file "imgprovider.c".

 The image preprocessing is then started by larod preprocessing.
 The code will perform the following three steps:
 1. Copy the full size NV12 image delivered by vdo to a tensor buffer.